 After the insured Federal employee’s death, the Office of Federal Employees’ Group Life Insurance (OFEGLI) will pay life insurance benefits in a particular order, set by law.
 Thus, if the federal employee assigned ownership of his life insurance by filing an Assignment, Federal Employees’ Group Life Insurance form, OFEGLI will pay benefits to the beneficiaries designated by the insured’s assignee and if there are no such beneficiaries, the FEGLI benefits will be paid to the insured’s assignees.

-b.
-Court Order
+2. Divorce Court Order

 If there is a valid court order on file, after the insured Federal employee’s death, the Office of Federal Employees’ Group Life Insurance (OFEGLI) will pay life insurance benefits in accordance with that court order.
 However, if the court order is not valid, the benefits will be paid to the beneficiary the insured designated.
 It means that if the divorce court order presented to the OFEGLI does not meet the requirements for a valid court order, the FEGLI benefits will not be paid in accordance with such order and will be distributed to the beneficiary designated by the insured Federal employee.
-To determine whether your court order is a valid court order under the FEGLI standards, you will need to consult with a FGELI attorney.
+To determine whether your court order is a valid court order under the FEGLI standards, you will need to consult with a FEGLI attorney.

-c.
-No Beneficiary Designation
+3. No Beneficiary Designation on Record

-The laws governing FEGLI claims are very complex and may be confusing.
+The laws governing FEGLI claims are very complex, thus handling a denied or delayed FEGLI claim should not be a do-it-yourself project.
 In order to understand your rights, you should consult with a FEGLI attorney prior to filing a claim.
 A FEGLI attorney will guide you through the process of filing a FEGLI claim and will assist you during the review period increasing your chances to collect delayed or denied FEGLI benefits.

 Read how we successfully recovered FEGLI proceeds for an ex-spouse.